Skip to content

 Many-to-Many helpers

-m2m_add inserts one or more rows into a secondary table without touching the ORM collection:
+m2m_add inserts one or more rows into a secondary table:

 tag = await TagCrud.create(session, TagCreate(name="python"))